hellzerg/cloning/README.md

 ## Summary: ##

-Simple utility to calculate and compare hashes of multiple files
+Portable utility that helps you backup and restore your programs settings Extremely useful after a fresh installation of Windows

 ## Features: ##